Diplomado

 Valor

-Designed for foreign residents and international students who are interested in acquiring a deeper understanding of Chile, the Chilean Studies program provides an online* interdisciplinary exploration of Chilean histories, cultures, literatures, music, and films, as well as an overview of the country's politics, institutions, environmental policies, and social movements.
-The program also incorporates an introduction to Mapuche culture and medicine.
-Together, we explore a complex society that is undergoing rapid change.
-Throughout the year, students also work on a multi-media final project, attend talks by distinguished speakers, and visit cultural sites throughout Santiago.
+The Chilean Studies program provides an online interdisciplinary exploration of Chilean histories, cultures, literatures, music, and films.
+Students enjoy a series of modules that provide windows into the country's politics, institutions, public policies, cultural developments and social movements.
+They also learn about Mapuche culture and medicine.
+Together, we explore and learn different approaches to understanding Chile, a highly complex society undergoing rapid change.
+Throughout the semester, students enjoy online sessions, which are complemented by in-person activities.
+They attend talks given by special guests, participate in the Chilean Studies Documentary Film Series, and visit cultural sites throughout Santiago and beyond.

-*Classes are live, recorded, and made available for student convenience.
+Recorded Sessions: Classes are synchronic, recorded, and made available for student convenience through our online system U-Cursos.

 1. Chilean Society

-The Chilean Society module provides basic knowledge about Chilean institutions, cultural practices, and organizations in order to facilitate a better understanding of Chilean society, and to provide a foundation for the themes and topics that are covered in the other modules.
-Topics discussed include an overview of the Chilean political constitution, the basics of Chilean politics, a panorama of organized religions in Chile, an overview of the main indigenous groups, the education system, gender norms and roles, among others.
+The Chilean Society module provides basic knowledge about Chilean institutions, cultural practices, and organizations to facilitate a better understanding of Chilean society, but also to provide a foundation for the themes and topics that are covered in the other modules.
+Topics discussed include an overview of the Chilean political constitution, the basics of the Chilean political structure, a panorama of organized religions in Chile, the Chilean education system, issues/policies related to gender, among others.

-In the Chilean History and Culture Through Literature and Film module, students watch, analyze and comment on documentary films, feature films, and novels, which articulate important political and cultural themes that have marked Chile during the past fifty years.
-Students are provided with crucial context at the beginning of each session before they participate actively in the discussion of cultural texts.
-By the end of the semester, students will have gained a panoramic understanding of the recent past, and be in a better position to understand Chile's present.
+In the Chilean History and Culture through Literature and Film module, students watch, analyze and comment on documentary films, feature films, and novels, which articulate important political and cultural themes that have marked Chile during the past sixty years.
+Students are provided with crucial context and information at the beginning of each session before they participate actively in the analysis, and in the discussion of, key Chilean films and their impact.
+By the end of the semester, students will have gained a panoramic understanding of the recent past and be in a better position to understand Chile's present.

-The Early Chilean History module provides students with an overview of major historical eras and events, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the so-called “pacification” of Mapuche territory, the nitrate era, and the ratification of the Constitution of 1925, among others.
-The main objective of the module is to help students contextualize present structures and institutions in Chile within their historical dimension.
+The Chilean History module provides students with an overview of the major periods and events that make up Chilean history, including the colonial era, national independence, the rise of the Chilean Republic, the War of the Pacific, the “pacification” of Mapuche territory, the nitrate era, the ratification of the Constitution of 1925, industrialization, among others.
+The main objective of the module is to help students contextualize contemporary Chile by connecting with its past.

 The Social History of Chile module provides a social history of the 20th century.
 It provides an overview of Chile's main social, cultural, and political characteristics, emphasizing processes of social change: a country primarily rural and traditionally Catholic experiences urban growth, the diversification of its politics, and the flowering of its own art, music and literature.